Thy summer voice, Musketaquit,

 And ages drop in it like rain.

-We are busy working to bring Ralph Waldo Emerson's "Two Rivers" to life through our unique musical arrangements and will have a full analysis of the poem here for you soon.
+I am busy working to bring Ralph Waldo Emerson's "Two Rivers" to life through some unique musical arrangements and will have a full analysis of the poem here for you later.

 Check back soon to experience how "Two Rivers" transforms when verse meets melody—a unique journey that makes poetry accessible, engaging, and profoundly moving in new ways.